 Alternatively, China’s launch of the fifth generation (5G) network has propelled its telecommunication technology to new heights.
 Countries such as the United States and South Korea also launched their 5G networks around the same time as China in 2019.
 However, China’s network is by far the largest in the world with ultra-high and stable network speeds.
-In terms of the number of patents, Huawei and ZTE were leading the global 5G race as of February 2020.
+In terms of the number of patents, Huawei and ZTE were leading the global 5G race as of February 2021.
 Alongside massive technological advancements, the country would undoubtedly catch up with the global internet access level in the next few years.

 The Chinese internet landscape has been dominated by the three homegrown giants Baidu, Alibaba, and Tencent, known as “BATs”.
 From e-commerce to artificial intelligence, the three tech companies have gone on to build a digital ecosystem, dealing with almost every aspect of the spectrum.
-Meanwhile, another trio has emerged as a challenger, constituted of the start-ups Toutiao (owned by Bytedance), Meituan-Dianping, and Didi-Chuxing, abbreviated as TMD.
+Meanwhile, another trio has emerged as a challenger, constituted of the start-ups Toutiao (owned by ByteDance), Meituan-Dianping, and Didi-Chuxing, abbreviated as TMD.

 In fact, the second largest economy in the world is a mobile-centric nation.
-In 2020, around 99.7 percent of Chinese netizens accessed internet via mobile devices.
+In 2021, around 99.7 percent of Chinese netizens accessed internet via mobile devices.
 Over the past few years, Tencent’s WeChat has been the leading app among Chinese mobile users.
-Apart from its features which are similar to WhatsApp and Facebook, WeChat also serves as the alternative to Amazon, Paypal, Uber, and even Expedia in the country.
-Thanks to the convenient mobile payment function of WeChat, the adoption rate of online payments amounted to over 86 percent in the Chinese market in 2020.
+Apart from its features which are similar to WhatsApp and Facebook, WeChat also serves as the alternative to Amazon, PayPal, Uber, and even Expedia in the country.
+Thanks to the convenient mobile payment function of WeChat, the adoption rate of online payments amounted to over 87 percent in the Chinese market in 2021.